 Red Kite Resurgence: From Extinction to Expansion

 Red Kites, once extinct in Ireland, have made a remarkable comeback through reintroduction efforts.
+The species has been successfully re-established in Ireland after being extinct.
 Today, these birds, with their russet brown body and forked tail, are a common sight in Dublin, Down, and Wicklow, marking a significant win for conservation efforts.

 The resurgence of Red Kites is a testament to the success of conservation efforts.
 The program, which began in 2007, has seen the population of these birds steadily increase, indicating a positive trend for their future in Ireland.